 Being in Transition

 Being in recovery is really a lifelong process.
 But there can be a period of time in the beginning when you are not your old drinking self, but you are not necessarily where you want to be either.
-This transition period is crucial, like the cocoon between the caterpillar and the butterfly.
+This transition period is crucial, as the cocoon between the caterpillar and the butterfly.

 “We must understand that liminality (a period of being in between) is essential to the revitalization of life and the transformation of Fate into Destiny.
 It’s the bridge without which we couldn’t transition from one mode of consciousness to a new one or one way of life to another.” -Robert Ohotto, Transforming Fate into Destiny, A New Dialogue with Your Soul

 “Take responsibility for your situation without blaming anything or anyone, including yourself.
-Every problem is an opportunity to take this moment and transform it into greater benefit.” -Deepak Chopra, The Seven Spiritual Laws of Success
+Every problem is an opportunity to take this moment and transform it into a greater benefit.” -Deepak Chopra, The Seven Spiritual Laws of Success